ligolang/ligo/gitlab-pages/docs/reference/Tezos.md

 </SyntaxTitle>
 <Syntax syntax="cameligo">

-The call `create_contract c e a s` returns a contract creation
+The call `create_contract e d a s` returns a contract creation
     operation (origination) for the entrypoint `e` (as a function) with optional delegate `d`, initial amount `a` and initial storage `s`, together with the address of the created